Understanding Scalp Psoriasis

 Corticosteroid Lotions or Foams

-Applied directly to affected areas to alleviate inflammation and itching.
+Applied right to impacted areas to reduce itching and inflammation.

 Calcineurin Inhibitors